i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Shrinking tunnel build messages (requires all-ECIES hops and a new proposal)
 - Use of tunnel build options as defined in [Prop143]_, only required for small messages
 - Bidirectional tunnels - for that see [Prop119]_
+- Smaller tunnel build messages - for that see [Prop157]_

 Threat Model